U.S. bank regulator sells Wall Street stocks after rally

 Joseph Otting, the Comptroller of the Currency, took office Nov.
 27 with millions of dollars invested in a number of banks, according to ethics disclosures filed last year.
 The comptroller directly regulates some of the nation’s largest banks.

-Otting owned shares of JPMorgan Chase & Co (JPM.N) and BB&T Corp (BBT.N) as well as asset-management firm BlackRock Inc (BLK.N), the ethics paperwork showed.
-Otting ran OneWest Bank in California for years and his most significant bank stock holdings are in CIT Group (CIT.N), which bought OneWest in 2015.
+Otting owned shares of JPMorgan Chase & Co and BB&T Corp as well as asset-management firm BlackRock Inc , the ethics paperwork showed.
+Otting ran OneWest Bank in California for years and his most significant bank stock holdings are in CIT Group, which bought OneWest in 2015.

 Bank stocks overall have risen about 10 percent since Otting was sworn in.